halcmd - manipulate the LinuxCNC HAL from the command line

 a file, halcmd reads each line of the file as a new

 (load realtime module) Loads a realtime HAL module called modname. halcmd looks for the module in a directory specified at compile time.

-In systems with realtime, halcmd calls the linuxcnc_module_helper to load realtime modules. linuxcnc_module_helper is a setuid program and is compiled with a whitelist of modules it is allowed to load.
+In systems with realtime-support, halcmd calls the linuxcnc_module_helper to load realtime modules. linuxcnc_module_helper is a setuid program and is compiled with a whitelist of modules it is allowed to load.
 This is currently just a list of LinuxCNC-related modules.
 The linuxcnc_module_helper execs insmod, so return codes and error messages are those from insmod.
 Administrators who wish to restrict which users can load these LinuxCNC-related kernel modules can do this by setting the permissions and group on linuxcnc_module_helper appropriately.

 (unload realtime module) Unloads a realtime HAL module called modname.
 If modname is "all", it will unload all currently loaded realtime HAL modules. unloadrt also works by execing linuxcnc_module_helper or rtapi_app, just like loadrt.

 (load Userspace component) Executes the given unix-command, usually to load a userspace component. [flags] may be one or more of:

 -W to wait for the component to become ready.
 The component is assumed to have the same name as the first argument of the command.

 -Wn name to wait for the component, which will have the given name.

 -w to wait for the program to exit